kubernetes/kubernetes/_v1.1/docs/getting-started-guides/scratch.md

 {% endhighlight %}

 If you have selected the `--register-node=true` option for kubelets, they will now begin self-registering with the apiserver.
-You should soon be able to see all your nodes by running the `kubect get nodes` command.
+You should soon be able to see all your nodes by running the `kubectl get nodes` command.
 Otherwise, you will need to manually create node objects.

 ### Logging